Ed Case: 2020

-He is reelected in 2020 with 72.02% of the vote, defeating Republican Ron Curtis.
+He was reelected in 2020 with 72.02% of the vote, defeating Republican Ron Curtis.

 Tenure

 2002–2007

 Case sponsored 36 bills between 2003 and 2006.
 Of those bills, Congress passed H.Con.Res.218 recognizing 100 years of Filipino-American immigration to America, the Kaloko-Honokohau National Historical Park Addition Act (H.R.546 / Public Law No. 108-142), legislation (H.R.
 2030 / Public Law No: 108-5) designating the U.S. Postal Service facility in Paia, Hawaii, as the Patsy Takemoto Mink Post Office Building, and the Kilauea Point National Wildlife Refuge Expansion Act (H.R.
 2619 / Public Law No. 108-481).
 Two of his other bills were included in subsequent legislation.
 H.R.
 3535, to include country of origin labeling for macadamia nuts, was included in the 2008 Farm Bill.
 Hirono reintroduced the Kalaupapa Memorial Act (H.R.
 4529), which she added to Public Law No. 111-11.

 Case entered the House of Representatives too late to cast a vote on the Iraq War Resolution, but supported the Iraq War throughout his tenure in the House.
 As late as 2006, he opposed a firm timetable for withdrawal.

 Case often sided with Republicans on major tax legislation.
 He was one of only 34 Democrats (who sided with 196 Republicans) to support reducing the estate tax.
 He also was one of 15 Democrats (who sided with 229 Republicans) to support lower taxes on investment income.

 In 2005, Case voted for an amendment by Jeb Hensarling that would eliminate funding for PBS, NPR, and Title X family planning, including money for Planned Parenthood.
 He was the only Democrat to support the amendment, which failed 102–320.

 Case also introduced the Northwestern Hawaiian Islands National Marine Refuge Act (H.R.
 2376), which would have protected the Northwestern Hawaiian Islands by making them a national marine refuge.
 In June 2006, President George W. Bush achieved much of the bill's goals by issuing a public proclamation creating the Papahanaumokuakea Marine National Monument under the authority of the Antiquities Act of 1906.

 Case co-sponsored 808 bills during the same period.
-He missed 148 (6%) of 2435 votes in his tenure.
+He missed 148 (6%) of 2,435 votes in his tenure.